Writing and Video Portfolio

 Code Sample

 I strive to find repeatable processes and automate them.
 At one employer, I created multiple product satisfaction surveys in Gainsight PX.
 I wrote a script to combine the responses from all the surveys into a single CSV file (that also integrated additional information about the respondents and the accounts to which they belong).
 In the snippet below, I use Python to aggregate the responses from a single survey in Gainsight PX.
 I subsequently posted this Github Gist to the Gainsight PX Community to assist others in learning how to leverage the scrollID to return multiple pages of data from the API.
-The full version of this script included additional helper functions for the additional APIs (account/user info) and recursive loops (aggregating responses from multiple surveys).
+The full version of this script included additional helper functions for the additional API's (account/user info), multi-threading, and recursion (aggregating responses from multiple API calls).

 1# Example Gainsight Paging API Call